-Office Hours: 2:30pm-3:30pm Thurs
+Office Hours: 11:30am-12:30pm Thurs or by appointment

 Objectives:

 Brain imaging methods, particularly functional magnetic resonance imaging (fMRI), structural MRI, and event-related potentials (ERPs), are becoming common tools to study specialized human brain regions involved in cognitive functions.
 This course will cover: a brief overview of fMRI methods, experimental design and analysis issues in fMRI, structural MRI techniques and how they can contribute to cognitive neuroscience, and an overview of ERP methods.
 Throughout the course we will discuss the merits and limitations of neuroimaging as a tool for cognitive neuroscientists.
 By the end of the class, students should be able to read, understand and critique papers in brain imaging, and have a reasonable understanding on how to successfully design and analyze a neuroimaging study.